-When Apple first came out with the notch on its iPhone X, it faced very harsh reviews from critics for ditching the fingerprint scanner.
-But they also introduced the face ID that ended up replacing the fingerprint scanner as a must-have feature in all the smartphones launched since then.
+When Apple first came out with the notch on its iPhone X, the company faced very harsh reviews from critics for ditching the fingerprint scanner.
+But the revolutionary face ID ended up replacing the fingerprint scanner as a must-have feature in all the smartphones launched since then.

 We have seen a radical change in the way we unlock our phone, with facial recognition there is no need to adjust your hand for fingerprint or tab on multiplex on your home screen with code without moving any muscle you can easily unlock your phone.